One of the reasons people with cancer use complementary therapies is because it helps them take an active role in their health.

 - can help you avoid the health risks of using complementary therapies that may interact with conventional cancer treatment.

-Many websites offer a range of complementary medicines that may be less expensive than those you can purchase in Australia.
+Many websites sell a range of herbs or nutritional supplements that may be less expensive than those you can purchase in Australia.

-However, products purchased from overseas are not covered by the same safety and quality regulations that apply to commercial products sold in Australia.
-See Key questions for more on this.
+However, products purchased from overseas are not covered by the same safety and quality regulations that apply to products sold in Australia.
+See Key questions for more details.

-Studies show that most people with cancer who use complementary therapies don’t discuss this with their primary health care providers because they worry their doctors will disapprove.
+Studies show that most people with cancer who use complementary therapies don’t tell their primary health care providers.
+This is because they worry their doctors will disapprove.

-The use of complementary therapies to manage a range of health conditions is growing, so many primary health care providers are now better informed about them and are often supportive of their use.
-Some doctors and nurses have also been trained in complementary therapies and are able to give you accurate information about them.
+The use of complementary therapies is growing, so many primary health care providers are now better informed about them and are often supportive of their use.
+Some doctors and nurses have also been trained in complementary therapies and are able to give you information about them.
 Complementary therapies are also being offered by some cancer treatment centres.

 For example, your surgeon, oncologist or radiation therapist may have specific concerns, such as not using particular creams or medicines at certain times during your treatment.
 If you are taking herbs or nutritional supplements, they may suggest you stop taking these before, during or after particular treatments.

-Talk to your complementary health practitioner – It is also important to tell your complementary therapist that you have cancer, and advise them of the treatment you’re having or taking.
+Talk to your complementary health practitioner – It is also important to tell your complementary therapist that you have cancer, and inform them of the treatment or medicines you’re having or taking.
 This can help you avoid any risky treatment and drug interactions.